Achnasheen railway station: History

-When sectorisation was introduced by British Rail, the station became part of ScotRail until the Privatisation of British Rail.
+It was once an important railhead, handling passengers, mail and freight bound for parts of Wester Ross, including Gairloch and the Loch Torridon area.

 Facilities

 Facilities here are very basic, consisting of shelters and benches on both platforms on both platforms, and a help point on platform 1, adjacent to a small car park.
 Unusually, for such a rural location, there are accessible toilets at the station.
 As there are no facilities to purchase tickets, passengers must buy one in advance, or from the guard on the train.